Q: What is FARMINGDALE STATE COLLEGE'S objective in teaching these courses and how does it differ from other training providers?

 Q: Do I have to take these courses before taking the CCNA exam?

-A: No, anyone can take the CCNA exam.
-See Cisco's web site for exam information.
+- No, anyone can take the CCNA exam.
+See Cisco's website for exam information.

 Q: What certification is after CCNA?

-A: The next level of certification is CCNP (Cisco Certified Network Professional).
-See Cisco's web site for exam information and other information.
-After CCNP is the highly coveted CCIE (Cisco Certified Internetworking Expert).
+- The next level of certification is CCNP (Cisco Certified Network Professional).
+See Cisco's website for exam and other information.
+The level after CCNP is the highly coveted CCIE (Cisco Certified Inter-networking Expert).

 Q: Are the Cisco courses offered by INSTEP sequential?

 A: Yes, the four Cisco courses are four different semesters and must be taken sequentially, one after the other.
-Students must pass the previous course to proceed to the next.
+Students must pass the previous course with a grade of at least a C to proceed to the next.

 Q: Will these courses count towards a Computer Programming and Information Systems Certificate/Degree?

-A: Yes, these are now a part of the BS CPIS Degree.
+- Yes, these are now part of the BS CPIS Degree.

 Q: I am not sure if the computer networking is for me.
 What does someone need to do in order to succeed in this program?